cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

-So it works, now we need to take the real flag, so we perform the same identical steps, but we connect to:
+It seems to be correct, now we need to take the real flag, so we perform the same identical steps, but we connect to:
 ```shell
 nc spoke.sas.hackthe.space 8286
 ```